Jump to topic

 Before You Start

 College of Medicine Human Resources will be sending you a series of steps that need to be completed to officially become an employee.
-This information will be sent to you with tight turnaround times to meet the start date determined by Human Resources and your new hiring manager.
+This information will be sent to you with strict turnaround times to meet the start date determined by Human Resources and your new hiring manager.
 Please check your personal email on a regular basis to avoid missing key information and deadlines.

 Once all required clearances are received, your hire will be processed through the Workday system.
 You will receive multiple emails the week prior to your start date from the College of Medicine HR Team via the askCOMHR@pennstatehealth.psu.edu email address and from Penn State University.